Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding

 \subsection{Fixed length vs. Variable length Tree}

 We compare the proposed approach, which has variable tree size, with the fixed-length Huffman tree-based approach on the test volume (1/3 volume) of the three datasets, namely `Outdoor Canteen-2', `12 Angry Men', and `An Outdoor Area'.
-The results are given in Tables~\ref{tab:mainCanteeTable}, ~\ref{tab:12angryMenTable}, and ~\ref{tab:kerlaTable}, respectively, on the three datasets.
-The corresponding ROC curves are shown in Figure~\ref{fig:TEST}.
+Similar to a baseline AGMM, when the number of nodes in a fixed-length Huffman exceeds the predefined limit, the node with the smallest weight is replaced by a node containing the new data.
+The comparison results are given in Tables~\ref{tab:mainCanteeTable}, ~\ref{tab:12angryMenTable}, and ~\ref{tab:kerlaTable}, respectively, on the three datasets.
 We keep suitable values of $\theta_{cos}$ and $\alpha$ selected in the hyper-parameter tuning step for each of the three datasets recorded in different environments.
-The finalized values ($\theta_{cos}$, $\alpha$) are as follows: Outdoor Canteen-2 (0.93, 1e-04), 12 Angry Men (0.88, 1e-04), An Outdoor Area (0.94, 1e-03).
-We vary `N' between 9-15 in the fixed Huffman tree method as the number of unique distributions is generally kept low in fixed mode approaches.
-We report the number of modes \textit{replaced} and the AUC measure for this case.
-For the proposed approach, we mention the average number of nodes in the tree, the number of total \textit{merged} modes over total test dataset duration, and the AUC measure for different values of $\theta_{merge}$.
+The finalized values ($\theta_{cos}$, $\alpha$) are as follows: `Outdoor Canteen-2' (0.93, 1e-04), `12 Angry Men' (0.88, 1e-04), `An Outdoor Area' (0.94, 1e-03).
+We vary `N' between 9-19 in the fixed Huffman tree method as it is generally kept low in fixed node approaches.
+We report the number of nodes \textit{replaced} and the AUC measure for this case.
+For the proposed approach, we mention the average number of nodes in the tree, the number of total \textit{merged} nodes over total test dataset duration, and the AUC measure for different values of $\theta_{merge}$.
 Note that the tree is built on audio frames and hence the reported \textit{replaced} or \textit{merged} count denotes the count of frame instances, not events.
 There are a total of $8*1798$, $8*880$, and $8*1798$ audio frames for the duration of 1 hour, 30 minutes, and 1 hour of the test volume in `Outdoor Canteen-2', `12 Angry Men', and `An Outdoor Area', respectively.